pukkamustard/pastan/Readme.md

 This is done with following components:
 - Beets plugin: The plugin syncs your local library and a copy of the database to an Amazon S3 bucket.
 See `beets/` folder.
 - Web service: A node.js application hosts a REST API allowing access your library from S3.
-This is you would run somewhere in the cloud.
-See `api/` folder.
+This runs somewhere in the cloud.
+See `server/` folder.
 - An [elm](http://elm-lang.org/) web client that allows pretty access to your library in the cloud.
 See `client-src/` folder.

 Current limitations are: